Olympus Has Fallen

 The inciting incident occurs at 16 minutes when North Korean terrorists launch a coordinated attack on the White House using an AC-130 gunship and ground forces, breaching the most secure building in America..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Mike actively chooses to enter the fallen White House alone, making contact with the Pentagon and committing to rescue the President from the inside as the only remaining operative., moving from reaction to action.
+This illustrates the protagonist's commitment to Mike actively chooses to enter the fallen White House alone, making contact with the Pentagon and committing to rescue the President from the inside as the only remaining operative., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The terrorists obtain all three nuclear codes through torture and execute the Defense Secretary on live video.
+Of particular interest, this crucial beat The terrorists obtain all three nuclear codes through torture and execute the Defense Secretary on live video.
 Stakes raised: Kang can now detonate U.S. Nuclear arsenal in their silos, destroying America., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 90 minutes (75% through) represents the emotional nadir.
 Here, Forbes, Mike's former Secret Service partner and friend, is revealed as the traitor who enabled the attack.
 Forbes ambushes and nearly kills Mike in brutal hand-to-hand combat.
-Ultimate betrayal., indicates the protagonist at their lowest point.
+Ultimate betrayal., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 96 minutes initiates the final act resolution at 80% of the runtime.
 Mike discovers Kang's true plan and receives recall code to stop the detonation.
 Armed with knowledge and renewed purpose, he launches final assault to save the President and stop nuclear catastrophe., demonstrating the transformation achieved throughout the journey.